 Dr. Libby Todd is a born leader.
 This video takes us through her path to leadership and showcases the many opportunities available to those wishing to serve as leaders in organized veterinary medicine.
 Libby's story shows that for those with the ability and motivation to serve, the possibilities are endless.

 The AVMA is primarily a volunteer-driven organization.
 The AVMA members that give of their time and energy to organized veterinary medicine primarily do so through work on AVMA committees, councils, and task forces.
 Please take a moment to look at the positions that are currently open in these entities and find a place where you can contribute to YOUR AVMA!

 Have you ever wondered what it would be like to be a scientific advisor to a member of Congress?
 The AVMA offers annual opportunities to participate in the Congressional Fellowship Program in Washington, D.C.
 This is a unique opportunity to represent the veterinary profession in the legislative branch of our government.

 Your AVMA is continually providing opportunities to improve your skills both as a veterinarian and as a leader in all aspects of your life.
-The Veterinary Leadership Experience, the Veterinary Leadership Conference, and the Future Leaders Program are all examples of these kinds of opportunities.
-Let the AVMA help you to be the leader that you want to be!
+The Veterinary Leadership Conference, the Future Leaders Program, and the Veterinary Leadership Experience are all examples of these kinds of opportunities.
+Let the AVMA help you be the leader you want to be!